 The old woman smiled again.

 “You are welcome,” she said; “come in.
 Do not fear my bears.
 They are friendly.
 They will not harm you.”
-The two friends entered the lodge, where a smouldering fire sent a feeble smoke up to the smoke hole, that was partly open.
+The two friends entered the lodge, where a smoldering fire sent a feeble smoke up to the smoke hole that was partly open.
 She put fresh wood on the fire and said, “I will open the smoke hole wider,” and went out, dropping the door covering as she went.

 Then she closed the smoke hole.
 The smoke began to fill the top of the lodge.
 It settled lower and lower.
 Broken Bow was afraid.